Francesco-Musio/otaku-scraper/README.md

 ## How To

 1. Create two new folder in the main folder with these exact names:
-	-anime_json
+	1. anime_json
-	-temp
+	2. temp
-2. Run `Sceaper_Anime.py` and wait for it to download the full Anime List
+2. Run `Scraper_Anime.py` and wait for it to download the full Anime List
 3. Run `Main.py`

 When you select an anime, the GUI will give you the option to watch or download the anime.